How to make a St Brigid's Cross

 What is the History of St Brigid's Cross?

-Brigid was well known for her generosity to the poor and her healing powers.
-One of the best known stories is of her visit to a dying pagan chieftain.
-While she prayed, she plaited rushes into a cross.
-The chieftain heard her account of the cross as a Christian symbol, and was converted and baptised before he died.
+Brigid was well known for her healing powers.
+A well-known story about her is when she went to visit to a dying pagan chieftain.
+While she prayed for him, she plaited rushes into a cross.
+She told the chieftain about the cross as a Christian symbol and he was converted and baptised before he died.